Summary: in this tutorial, you’ll learn how to use the SQL BETWEEN

 operator works.

-The following statement uses the BETWEEN
+The following query uses the BETWEEN

 SELECT